 The Report Builder contains four steps: the first three steps shape the report you need, and the fourth step allows you to view and configure the results.

 To begin, navigate to the Report Builder.
-Click on the hamburger menu in the top left corner.
+Click on the main menu in the top left corner.
 In the dropdown menu, hover over “My Reports” and then click “Build Reports.”

 Select the Report

 In the Report Builder, you’ll see any saved reports on the left side, and “Create New Report” on the right.
 Under “Create New Report” you will find a list of options for a report.
 These report types dictate what the rows of your report will be: a list of projects = project data per row, a list of tasks = tasks per row, etc. For report types for custom Collection Sections, choose the Org and project type in the bottom right.